santhgates/splunk-app-flurry/README.md

 * Install the app by copying the `flurry` directory to `$SPLUNK_HOME/etc/apps/flurry`.

+* Enter the Flurry credentials and the Project ID in /flurry/default/extract.conf

+* Add the year, month and date beginning from which the data is to be extracted from in /flurry/default/extract.conf and save the file.

 * (Re)start Splunk so that the app is recognized.

-* In the Splunk web interface, from the App menu, select the Flurry app.
-And press "Continue to app setup page".
+* In the Splunk web interface, from the menu, select the 'Data Inputs'.
+And then select 'Scripts'.
+Enable the extract.py script.

-* Input your Flurry credentials and the earliest date containing events you wish to download.
-Enable the Flurry input.
-Click "Save".

 * Wait 15 seconds or so for the new scripted input to extract the first couple of events.